 - 2” X 26” Duct Tape

-I purchased an AMK Trauma Pak on-line for about twenty bucks.
-This one rides in a nylon pouch on my go-vest along with an SOF tourniquet and other supplies.
+I purchased an AMK Trauma Pak online for about thirty bucks.
+This one rides in a nylon pouch on my go-vest along with an CAT tourniquet and other supplies.

 Be it needed for wound self-care or the care of others in a critical incident, training and the proper medical supplies are all part of a thoughtful officer’s standard emergency kit, just like bullets and batteries.